ennolan/containers-on-fargate/README.md

 # fargate-webserver
-Setting up a webserver with ECS on Fargate
+Setting up Linux and Windows webserver with ECS on Fargate